 Backlog and order intake.
-Backlog grew to RR 44.7 billion (5% yoy) based on growth in the pumps and the oil & gas equipment.
-In terms of contracts type, the recurring business was the contributor to this growth.
+Backlog grew to RR 53.9 billion (20% yoy) based on growth in the compressors and the oil & gas equipment and projects business segments.
+In terms of contracts type, recurring business grew by 13% yoy and large contracts was up 30% yoy, compared with 2019.